6ixGODD/ml-tools/README.md

 - `--data` - Specify the path to your data
 - `--cfg` - Indicate the path to your configuration
 - `--save-dir` - Set the directory for saving results
-- `--name` - Define a name for your experiment
+- `--name` - Define a name for the experiment
 - `--save` - Enable result saving
 - `--plot` - Generate result plots

 ## Configuration
-Utilize the comprehensive YAML configuration to fine-tune your experiments:
+Utilize the YAML configuration to fine-tune experiments:

 ```yaml
 shuffle: <bool>